 UCO Criminal Justice Day

-The next UCO CJ Day will be held on virtually Friday, September 25, 2020.
+The next UCO CJ Day will be held on Friday, September 24, 2021.

 This event gives high school juniors and seniors, career tech, community college students and current UCO students who have an interest in a degree and career in the field of criminal justice to meet with representatives from the field of criminal justice.
 Students and prospective students were given the opportunity to learn about the Criminal Justice program here at UCO, see our campus, and meet faculty and current students.
 This networking opportunity also gave students the chance to visit with professionals from local, county, state, and federal agencies.